 Figure 9.X.2.
 Percent of available data along the ERS-1/ERS-2/ENVISAT reference tracks in the RADS standard edited dataset SLA during the 1993-2010 period.

-In order to increase the number and quality of SSH observations in particularly ice affected regions, several new satellite have been available over the last 15 years.
+In order to increase the number and quality of SSH observations in ice affected regions, several new altimeter satellites have been operated over the last 15 years such as ICESat, CryoSat-2, Sentinel-3A and SARAL.

 ICESat has provided 17 monthly epoch of laser altimetry up to 86°N between 2003 and 2009 and will likely be continued by ICESat-2 in 2018.
-The higher resolution (footprint: 50–70 m) and precision of the lidar (shot-to-shot repeatability of ∼2–3 cm) onboard ICESat [Zwally et al., 2002] allowed unambiguous identification of open water between ice-floes (of water or thin ice) and supplied another source of SSHs over the polar ocean [Kwok et al., 2004].
+The higher resolution (footprint: 50–70 m) and precision of the lidar (shot-to-shot repeatability of ∼2–3 cm) onboard ICESat [Zwally et al., 2002] allowed unambiguous identification of open water between ice-floes (of water or thin ice) and therefore importantly supplied a new source of SSH observations in the Arctic Ocean [Kwok et al., 2004].

 The CryoSat-2 mission [Wingham et al., 2006] is a new generation Earth Explorer mission which acquires the SSH by the single frequency (Ku) Synthetic Aperture Radar (SAR) Interferometric Radar ALtimeter (SIRAL).
 With an inclination of 92° the instrument covers 95% of the Arctic Ocean while operating in three different modes.
-These are conventional or low resolution mode (LRM); Synthetic Aperture Radar mode (SAR) in which a delay Doppler modulation to slice the radar footprint into a number of along-track slices and finally the interferometric Synthetic Aperture Radar Mode (SAR-in) in which two recieving antenna chains onboard Cryosat-2 are applied enabling a detection of the cross-track angle to the prime scatter in the footprint.
+These are conventional or low resolution mode (LRM); Synthetic Aperture Radar mode (SAR) in which a delay Doppler modulation to slice the radar footprint into a number of along-track slices and finally the interferometric Synthetic Aperture Radar Mode (SAR-in) in which two receiving antenna chains onboard Cryosat-2 are applied enabling a detection of the cross-track angle to the prime scatter in the footprint.
 This SAR-in mode has proven to be particularly useful in the Arctic Ocean (Laxon et al., 2013) as well as for coastal regions (i.e., Abulaitijiang and Andersen, 2015) where the satellite can detect coastal sea level even when the satellite is flying in-land close to the coast.

-Whereas conventional or LRM observations has a footprint of roughly 100 km2, SAR and SAR-in mode has a footprint of roughly 4 km2 which means that far fewer observations are affected in the presence of sea ice.
-This enables the instrument to track sea level in leads in the ice.
+Whereas conventional or LRM observations has a footprint of roughly 100 km2, the SAR and SAR-in modes have a footprint of roughly 4 km2 which means that far fewer observations are affected in the presence of sea ice.
+This enables the instrument to track sea level in leads and polynyas in the ice covered regions.
 The delay Doppler modulation of the altimeter signal create a synthesized footprint which is nominally 0.31 km by 1.67 km in the along- and across- track directions (Martin-Puig et al., 2013).
 Similarly multiple-looks of returns from the surface are used to reduce noise due to radar speckle [Bouzinac, 2013].

 Cryosat-2 operates in all 3 modes over the Arctic Ocean following a sophisticated mask which changes with time depending on ice-coverage.
-Detection of sea level within leads in the ice from Cryosat-2 requires study of the full waveforms (so-called Level-1B data) and considerable effort by the user.
+The detection of sea level within leads and polynyas from Cryosat-2 still requires careful examination of the full waveforms (so-called Level-1B data) and considerable effort by the user.

-The Sentinel-3A satellite was launched in 2016 carrying a dual frequency (Ku and C band) SRAL instrument onboard.
+The Sentinel-3A satellite that was launched in 2016 carries a dual frequency (Ku and C band) SRAL instrument.
 SRAL is similar to the SIRAL onboard Cryosat-2, but does not have the interferometric capabilities as Cryosat-2.
+On the other hand it has a microwave radiometer for atmospheric corrections.
 This satellite will be the first-ever satellite to operate in high resolution SAR mode everywhere including the Arctic Ocean up to 81°N in the future.